Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 AWS Service Outages: Sometimes, AWS services might face temporary outages or issues.
 Checking AWS status pages can confirm if there are ongoing problems with the S3 service.

-Restriction on port 8080: This port must be accessible from anywhere ips (access from anywhere is not recommended for production).

 To troubleshoot, you can check Jenkins logs for error messages or enable verbose logging to get more detailed information about the upload failures.
 Additionally, testing the upload process manually outside of Jenkins can help isolate whether the issue is specific to Jenkins or a broader problem.